 A race may be designated as strategically critical following a preliminary recommendation by a two-thirds (2/3) vote of the executive committee in consultation with the Political Director or Executive Director, and approval by a two-thirds (2/3) vote of This Committee.
 A candidate will still need to the fifty-dollar ($50.00) fee and fill out an endorsement questionnaire.

-For races deemed strategically critical, upon recommendation of the executive committee and the central committee, the Committee may endorse incumbents early.

-For races deemed strategically critical, upon recommendation of the executive committee and the central committee, the Committee may endorse non-incumbents early.
+For races deemed strategically critical, upon recommendation of the executive committee and the central committee, the Committee may endorse both incumbents and non-incumbents early.

-In special elections, a race may be designated as strategically critical by a two- thirds (2/3) vote of the Executive committee and Central Committee.
+In special elections, a race may be designated as strategically critical only upon a two- thirds (2/3) vote of both the Executive committee and Central Committee.

-Endorsements in races designated strategically critical shall be considered at the next Central Committee meeting following the strategically critical designations providing all notice and Questionnaire requirements have been met and must be passed by 2/3 of the central committee.
+Endorsements in races designated strategically critical shall be considered at the next Central Committee meeting following the Central Committee meeting in which the race has been determined strategically critical, providing all notice and Questionnaire requirements have been met.
+Early endorsements in strategically critical races must be passed by a 2/3 majority vote of the central committee.

-All members of the County Committee, including alternates, have voting rights for nonpartisan offices, in accordance with CDP bylaws.
+All members of the County Committee, including alternates only when the member for whom they are an alternate is absent for such vote, have voting rights for nonpartisan offices, in accordance with CDP bylaws.

 A Democratic candidate for nonpartisan office who has been endorsed by the County Committee shall also be considered to be the endorsed candidate of the CDP and shall be entitled to such privileges and benefits as may be attached thereto, e.g., an opportunity, where appropriate, to include his/her name in informational material distributed with the CDP’s mailing permit.